Joseph Sturge: Early life

 Born on 2 August 1793, Joseph Sturge was the fourth child in the family of 12 of Joseph Sturge, a farmer in Elberton, Gloucestershire, and his wife Mary Marshall, who belonged to the Religious Society of Friends (commonly known as Quakers).
 His brothers included John Sturge, who became a manufacturer in Birmingham, and Edmund Sturge.
 The abolitionist and pacifist Sophia Sturge (1795–1845) was his sister, and Charles Gilpin was a nephew.

 After a year at school in Thornbury, Sturge boarded for three years at the Quaker Sidcot School.
 He then farmed with his father, and on his own account.
 Of pacifist views, he refused in 1813 to serve in the militia.

 Failing at first to earn a living as a corn factor, at Bewdley from 1814, Sturge moved to Birmingham in 1822.
 There he became an importer of grain.
 Successful in business, with his brother Charles, he built up the company.
 The Sturges as a family became investors in railways and docks.
 Joseph from 1831 ceased to be an active partner, leaving operations to Charles, and concentrated on causes and public life.
 As an abolitionist, he was allied in 1831 with George Stephen in pressing Parliament for immediate legislation against slavery.
 The Reform Act 1832, in his view, failed to address poverty, and he worked for radical electoral reform.

 Sturge was appointed an alderman in 1835.
-He opposed the building of the Birmingham Town Hall, to be used for performances, because of a conscientious objection to religious oratorios.
+He opposed the building of Birmingham Town Hall, to be used for performances, because of a conscientious objection to religious oratorios.
 He became interested in the island of Jamaica and the conditions of its enslaved workers.
-He visited it several times and witnessed firsthand the horrors of slavery, as well as the abuses under an apprenticeship system designed to control the labour of all former slaves above the age of six for 12 years.
+He visited it several times and witnessed first-hand the horrors of slavery, as well as the abuses under an apprenticeship system designed to control the labour of all former slaves above the age of six for 12 years.
 He worked for emancipation and abolition with African-Caribbean and English Baptists.

 In 1838, after full emancipation was authorised, Sturge laid the foundation stone to the "Emancipation School Rooms" in Birmingham.
 Attending were United Baptist Sunday School and Baptist ministers of the city.
-In 1839 his work was honoured by a marble monument in a Baptist mission chapel in Falmouth, Jamaica.
+In 1839, his work was honoured by a marble monument in a Baptist mission chapel in Falmouth, Jamaica.
 It was dedicated to "the Emancipated Sons of Africa".